jacopotagliabue/jacopotagliabue.github.io/index.md

 I talk _a lot_, and I'm often invited to do so by folks in industry (BBC, Walmart, Pinterest, eBay, Farfetch) and academia (SIRIP, CiE, KDD, Stanford).

-I am currently an Adj.
-Professor of ML at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.
+I'm currently a proud NLP advisor for [Civic Eagle](https://www.civiceagle.com/), and also Professor of ML at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.

 ### Where is my mind?